ManojChandran/Object_Oriented/Chapter 2 - Object and Class/README.md

 }
 ```
 # Class declaration
-Lets start with declaring a class in java, see the below example.
+Lets demstify the class, let's start with declaring a class in java.
+See the below example.

 ```java
 public class Human {